cakh/Kraftglove-Force-Feedback-Glove/README.md

 # Sensors and Actuators
 There are four Tinkerforfe potentiometers to measure bending of fingers.
 An IMU-sensor (Tinkerforge) measures the orientation of the hand.
 An Oculus-Quest controller attached to arm measures hand position.

+# Detailed description
+As of now, a detailed description of the project, its assembly, the software and hardware are not provided, as it is unknown if the project will catch enough attention.
+But upon demand, the documentation will be expanded so that anyone can assemble and use the haptic glove.